 The joy of being a self-employed personal trainer means flexibility – that you can work anywhere and set your own hours.
 Yet not everywhere is permissible.
 If you register an operating address as a local gym for example, clients receiving training at your home may not be covered.

 Some Personal Trainers go on holiday or travel abroad to meet a client not knowing whether their insurance policy at home covers them.
-Even if the policy means can work anywhere in the UK, look at restrictions on working abroad.
+Even if the policy means you can work anywhere in the UK, look at restrictions on working abroad.

 Consider excess.
 A few hundred pounds is typical, as it is with other types.
 However, the small print may include higher excesses under certain circumstances.
 The chances of these rare events are small, but you don’t want an enormous bill if they happen.